 You may also like: 25 American folk heroes and the stories behind them

-The formation of the Mississippi Freedom Democratic Party (MFDP) was in direct response to the all-white Mississippi Democratic Party and its control of the state’s political process.
-MFDP advocated for Black Mississippians and their right to be included in the political process, and rallied against an all-white political party in a state that had a large Black population.
+The formation of the Mississippi Freedom Democratic Party was in direct response to the all-white Mississippi Democratic Party and its control of the state's political process.
+The Party advocated for Black Mississippians and their right to be included in the political process and rallied against an all-white political party in a state with a large Black population.

 1965: Malcolm X assassinated

-Human rights activist Malcolm X committed his life to the advancement of Black people with his "by any means necessary” philosophy.
-After making a pivot away from the Nation of Islam, he was gunned down in February 1965 by members of the same organization.
+Human rights activist Malcolm X committed his life to the advancement of Black people with his "by any means necessary" philosophy.
+After pivoting away from the Nation of Islam, he was gunned down in February 1965 by members of the same organization.
 The men convicted of Malcolm X's murder, Muhammad Abdul Aziz and Khalil Islam, were exonerated from their murder convictions in 2021 after a review found the FBI and the New York Police Department withheld key evidence during the trial.

 1966: Stokely Carmichael promotes 'Black power'

-Civil rights activist James Meredith (and the first Black student to attend the University of Mississippi) set out on a solo "Walk Against Fear" from Memphis, Tenn. to Jackson, Miss., in June 1966.
+Civil rights activist James Meredith—the first Black student to attend the University of Mississippi—set out on a solo "Walk Against Fear" from Memphis, Tennessee, to Jackson, Mississippi, in June 1966.
 He was shot in Mississippi just a day into the walk and was hospitalized.
 Fellow activist Stokely Carmichael—along with Martin Luther King Jr., Cleveland Sellers, Allen Johnson, and several civil rights organizations—continued the march in Meredith's name.
-Along the way, in Greenwood, Miss., Carmichael gave a speech that etched his name into Black history forever and became a slogan of resistance: “We’ve been saying ‘freedom’ for six years.
-What we are going to start saying now is ‘Black Power.'"
+Along the way, in Greenwood, Mississippi, Carmichael gave a speech that etched his name into Black history forever and became a slogan of resistance: "We've been saying 'freedom' for six years.
+What we are going to start saying now is 'Black Power.'"

 1967: Loving v.
 Virginia strikes down interracial marriage ban in Virginia